-We are at a preview of the museum’s much anticipated new premise in London’s Kensington.
-Conran founded the original Design Museum in 1989 in the much more modest Shad Thames site in south east London, which had outgrown the collection and its aspirations.
+We are at a preview of the museum’s much anticipated new premises in London’s Kensington.
+Conran founded the original Design Museum in 1989 in the much more modest Shad Thames site in southeast London, which had outgrown the collection and its aspirations.
 ‘Moving the Design Museum to Kensington is the most exciting part of my career so far.
-It will allow for us to create a world-class and truly international space for the celebration of design and architecture.
+It will allow us to create a world-class and truly international space for the celebration of design and architecture.
 It is a cathedral of design.’

-Inside is the work of John Pawson, who sensitively retuned the interior, keeping much of the feel and integrity of the former building.
-The result is an open, welcoming and warm space – a peaceful place offering a series of calm, atmospheric areas arranged around an oak-lined atrium.
-The architect says: ‘You don’t have to knock down building to build architecture.’
+Inside is the work of John Pawson, who sensitively returned the interior, keeping much of the feel and integrity of the former building.
+The result is an open, welcoming, and warm space – a peaceful place offering a series of calm, atmospheric areas arranged around an oak-lined atrium.
+The architect says: ‘You don’t have to knock down the building to build architecture.’